Yusuke Masago: 2021–2022 season

 In 2021 season, Masago finished the season with a .254 batting average, a one home run, and eight RBI in a career-high 71 games.

 In 2022 season, he had a .301 batting average and eight home runs in the Western League, but in the Pacific League he slumped to a .071 batting average in 29 games.
 October 17, 2022, the Hawks announced he was a free agent.

 International career

 Masago represented the Japan national baseball team at the 2016 U-23 Baseball World Cup.
 And he was honored for the Most valuable player and the Best Nine Award at the 2016 U-23 Baseball World Cup.

 Masago committed to play for the China national baseball team at the 2023 World Baseball Classic.
-His father is Chinese and his mother is half-Chinese.
+His father is Chinese and his mother is half-Chinese, half-Japanese.